 Small cracks, crevices, and holes in your home let in cold air in the winter and let the warm air from your heating system escape.
-You can stop heat loss and eliminate these drafts with caulking.
-With just a few materials and some time, you will feel a difference, waste less energy, and save money in your heating costs.
+You can stop heat loss and eliminate these drafts by caulking.
+With just a few materials and proper repair work (like a siding replacement, for example) done, you will feel a difference, waste less energy, and save money on your heating costs.

+If cracks or holes in a home are not patched properly, water can seep into the house, resulting in an ideal environment for mold to grow.
+A mold infestation can cause allergic reactions and respiratory problems in the family.
+Hence, it is advised to use at home mold test kits to check the air quality for humidity, which may help you examine the indoor air quality for mold growth.
+Having said that, caulking can help you fix holes and cracks in the home.
 There are many types of caulking to choose from and you should consider durability, flexibility, and whether caulk can be painted.
-Caulks are typically packaged in 10-oz tubes for standard caulking guns and the approximate coverage is 400’ at 1/4” bead, 200’ at 3/8” bead, and 100’ at 1/2” bead.
+Caulks are typically packaged in 10-oz tubes for standard caulking guns and the approximate coverage is 400′ at 1/4″ bead, 200′ at 3/8″ bead, and 100′ at 1/2″ bead.
 Other size packaging is available- 1-qt builder’s tubes, 5-oz squeeze tubes, and rope caulk.
 It’s important to read product labels and manufacturer literature.
 And be sure to ask our associates for their recommendation.
 To help get you started, here is a list of common caulks and their characteristics.

 - Oil-Base Painter’s Caulk (1-2 yr. life) – Not very elastic.
 Dries out easily.
 Paintable after curing.
 Lowest cost.